Birchgrove

 AreaSearch analysis reveals Birchgrove significantly outperforming the majority of regions assessed nationwide

-Birchgrove specializes in professional & technical jobs, with an employment share of 1.8 times the regional level.
-Retail trade shows lower representation at 5.1% versus the regional average of 9.3%.
-Employment opportunities locally may be limited, indicated by the count of Census working population vs resident population.
-Between September 2024 and September 2025, employment levels increased by 0.1%, labour force by 0.5%, leading to an unemployment rise of 0.3 percentage points.
+Between September 2024 and September 2025, employment levels increased by 0.1%, labour force by 0.4%, resulting in a unemployment rise of 0.3 percentage points.
 In contrast, Greater Sydney saw employment rise by 2.1% and unemployment rise by 0.2 percentage points.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03%, with a state unemployment rate of 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 15.3% over ten years, but growth rates vary between sectors.
-Applying these projections to Birchgrove's employment mix suggests local employment should increase by 7.7% over five years and 15.3% over ten years.
+National employment forecasts from Jobs and Skills Australia for May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Birchgrove's employment mix suggests local employment should increase by 7.7% over five years and 15.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment